FrancoTheLast/Franco_/README.md

 # Personal Portfolio Website Development

-This is a personal portfolio, a project for my school and It's about myself.
+This is a personal portfolio, a project for my school.

 ## Links